0xRajkumar/audits/Immunefi/README.md

 If bool is false mean call was not successfull then this uses assembly to revert and return "returnData"

-Here assembly builtin revert function is used to do this work Bug is that it takes two arguments add(returnData,32) and returnData from which second argument passed is wrong instead second argument should be return data size.
+Here assembly builtin revert function is used to do this work.
+Bug is that it takes two arguments add(returnData,32) and returnData from which second argument passed is wrong instead second argument should be return data size like "mload(returnData)" or "returndatasize()".

 ```
     function proxyCalls(Call[] calldata calls) external onlyOwner {